LukasBoersma/FastCGI/Doc/index.md

 ## License and contributing

 This software is distributed under the terms of the MIT license.
-You can use it for your own projects for free under the conditions specified in LICENSE.txt.
+You can use it for your own projects for free under the conditions specified in [LICENSE.txt](https://raw.githubusercontent.com/LukasBoersma/FastCGI/master/LICENSE.txt).
+The full source code is available on [Github](https://github.com/LukasBoersma/FastCGI).

 If you have questions, feel free to contact me.
 Visit [lukas-boersma.com](https://lukas-boersma.com) for my contact details.

-If you think you found a bug, you can open an Issue on Github.
+If you think you found a bug, you can open an Issue on [Github](https://github.com/LukasBoersma/FastCGI).
 If you make changes to this library, I would be happy about a pull request.

 ## Web server configuration